 "Why don't you just change into a human and do it now?
 Why do you need a swimsuit?"

-"Sports bra tans are unsightly, as are rolled up sweatpants ones.
+"Sports bra tans are unsightly.
 You should know that by now, baby boy."

 "Ah, yes, how could I ever forget?"
 I mused, pawing at my ear vigorously.
 The mosquitoes had decided to rear their ugly heads with a vengeance today it seemed.
 Even the infected water did nothing to dampen their numbers.
 "Paradise forbid you ever receive a tan less than par."